 Affirmatively establishing urban beekeeping as a permitted use in residential areas could be a great step towards protecting our pollinator populations and alleviating the concerns of neighbors.
 With a permitting system, numbers of pollinators, as well as pollinator health, bees could be more effectively tracked and managed.
 Not only would this offer beekeepers property rights protection for bee ownership, it could also help protect the bees.
 With a permitting process, certain precautions and management practices would have to be undertaken in order to receive and maintain the permit.

-More so than honey bees, native bees and other pollinators perform the majority of the pollination that occurs across the landscape; bees pollinate around 75% of fruits, nuts, and vegetables grown in the United States.
-As such, honey beekeeping is not the only way to contribute to the revitalization of local pollinators; this can be as easy as simply planting some wildflowers!
+More so than honey bees, native bees and other pollinators perform the majority of the pollination (more efficiently) that occurs across the landscape; bees pollinate around 75% of fruits, nuts, and vegetables grown in the United States.
+As such, honey beekeeping is not the only way to contribute to the revitalization of pollinator populations; this can be as easy as simply planting native wildflowers.
 Bees love open, ecologically diverse, sunny areas, especially mid-successional plant habitats with little to no tree presence.
 Urban areas of Georgia provide a unique respite for bees, considering how wooded the rest of the state is.
 Ideally, these areas should be managed for long-term use and left primarily undisturbed, save light biannual mowing to prevent succession into less ideal plant communities.